scion-backbone/sbas/README.md

 This repository serves the configuration for SBAS nodes.
 It is dynamically generated from the information in `nodes.json`.

-Run `python3 gen.py` to create the configuration files, with argument `-n {node}` to generate node-specific files.
+Run `python3 gen.py` to create the configuration files.
+To to generate node-specific files, set the variable `$SBAS_NODE`.

 ## SSH access